MisterDerpie/container-memory-gc/README.md

 the answers in short are:

-- Java: Yes
+- Java: Yes.
-- Go: Maybe, there is no data indicating it, but also no data refuting it.
+- Go: No, but it also does not respect the host's memory.

 > Will the GC be force-invoked when reaching the container limit, to prevent Out-Of-Memory (OOM)?

 - Java: Yes, that follows as the JVM is aware of the container's memory limit.
 As pointed out below, the default limit of the JVM heap is less than the memory allocated to the container.
-- Go: No
+- Go: No.

 For the long answers, continue reading.